pvkumar27/vinod-finance-todo/QA_AUTOMATION_SUMMARY.md

 # QA Automation, CI/CD, and Backup Implementation Summary

-This document summarizes the implementation of QA automation, CI/CD, and backup strategies for the Finance To-Dos PWA.
+This document summarizes the implementation of QA automation, CI/CD, and backup strategies for the FinTask app.

 ## 1. QA Automation (Playwright)